zorael/kameloso/README.md

 * piping text from the terminal to the server
 * mIRC colour coding

-## Fails to build with OpenSSL 1.1.0

-The library `dlang-requests` has [not yet been updated](https://github.com/ikod/dlang-requests/issues/45) to work with the modern **1.1.0** version of OpenSSL and so this project will not fully build if you have the upgraded library.
-A workaround is to just not build the `webtitles` plugin that is importing the offending library, by compiling with `dub -c nowebtitles`.

-A better but more involved workaround is to modify the `dlang-requests`'s project file to point to the old library.
-However, this assumes that you still have the old library installed.

-### Linux

-Ubuntu should [still](http://packages.ubuntu.com/zesty/openssl) be running with the old version.

-In Arch linux and its derivatives, the package name of the old library is [`openssl-1.0`](https://www.archlinux.org/packages/extra/x86_64/openssl-1.0) and it can peacefully live next to the updated [`openssl`](https://www.archlinux.org/packages/core/x86_64/openssl).

-Open `~/.dub/packages/requests-0.4.1/requests/dub.json` in a text editor, and find these lines:

-            "libs-posix": [
-                "ssl",
-                "crypto"
-            ],

-Change them to look like this and the rest of this guide should work.
-This file will only be present after you've downloaded and tried to compile the project, with `dub`.

-            "libs-posix": [
-                ":libssl.so.1.0.0",
-                ":libcrypto.so.1.0.0"
-            ],

-### Windows
-Windows is equally affected but for now the easy way out is to not compile said `webtitles` plugin.
-The default Windows build will skip it automatically.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.